digitgopher/showdown-model/README.md

 4. ***Number of possible out results on a card.*** Initially defined as:

   - 2 through 7 for batters
   - 14 through 18 for pitchers
   - That is, a batter can have between two and seven out values on his chart.
 These ranges are arbitrary, informed by the existing card domain.

-5.There is no analog to a 1B+ result.
+5. There is no analog to a 1B+ result.
 The concept of the 1B+ feels “gamey”; they do not have a statistical equivalent.
 However, we still try to account for them.

   - They are actually given when the rounding of singles and doubles leaves room for them, this means that they do not correlate with the traditional “speedy guys get more 1B+ results” rule of thumb.
 Admittedly, 1B+ results are given sparingly.

-## Calculating Charts: Distributing the 20 values and OB/Control
+### Calculating Charts: Distributing the 20 values and OB/Control

 The developed model consists of five steps.